What’s on at Delamere Forest Riding Club?

 • Combined Training

-CLICK HERE for Area 20 Qualifier details and British Riding Club Championship dates & venues
+Check on the monthly planner above for Area 20 Qualifier details and British Riding Club Championship dates & venues

-The Area Competitions take place at venues such as Somerford Park Farm, Kelsall Hill Equestrian Centre and Radfords Equestrian at Llanymynch, and at various times during the year, for example there is a both a winter and a summer dressage event.
+The Area Competitions take place at venues such as Somerford Park Farm, Reaseheath College, Kelsall Hill Equestrian Centre and Radfords Equestrian at Llanymynch, and at various times during the year, for example there is a both a winter and a summer dressage event.
 We try to add the dates of these competitions to our calendar of events on the What’s On page.
 We have various members of the committee who agree to take on the Team Manager / Chef d’Equipe role for these competitions and they will email all club members prior to the event to give them an opportunity to enter and provide all the information you need.
 ANY member of the Club who wishes to have a go is encouraged to sign up.
 The more members, the better the team atmosphere!
 Teams that do well at an Area competition can go on to compete at National Championships at various venues around the country.
 These are great events, hosting Riding Clubs from all over the U.K.

 The small print!
 Area competitions involve a pre-entry fee (paid to BRC) and an event entry fee.
 DFRC pays the pre-entry fee for any member taking part, leaving the member to pay the event entry fee.
 This is not something usually offered by Clubs, but it is our way of thanking members for representing their Club.
 All Area competitions need helpers to run.
 If you compete at an Area competition, then you will be asked to provide a help day at a different Area competition.
 (These are different to the Club help days all members need to do) Help days at Area are a good opportunity to meet other like-minded people from other local Clubs, and to see how an event works from the inside.
 When you enter an Area competition, check with the Team Manager when and where the National Championship is; if the team does well, or if you do well as an individual, then that’s your next stop and you don’t want to miss the opportunity!

 Please also make yourself aware of rules regarding hats, body protectors and flu vaccinations (links on the DFRC homepage).
-For 2023 hats will require a pink tag (hats can be tagged at the Area event) and from 2024 body protectors will need to have the 2018 BLUE label.
+For 2023 onwards hats will require a pink tag (hats can be tagged at the Area event) and from 2024 onwards body protectors will need to have the 2018 BLUE label.

 BRC Updates Reminder